JihengLi/tensor_metric_infonce_training/README.md

-# Tensor Metric InfoNCE Training
+# Diffusion Tensor Metric InfoNCE

 **Author:** Jiheng Li
 **Copyright:** This project and all its code, documentation, and related content are owned by Jiheng Li.
 Unauthorized reproduction or commercial use is prohibited.